lucaburns123/lucaburns123/README.md

 # dwit 🤔
 Currently finishing LAT which can be found on my public repository list.
-Also developing a personal IOCTL driver designed for EAC, which bypasses CR3 shuffling & patchguard; this will be implemented in my private.
+Also developing a personal IOCTL driver & loader designed for EAC, that can map while being unsigned safely which will also bypass CR3 shuffling & patchguard.
+This will most likely stay private as its main usage, would only be for personal use & friends.
 ## 🔭 Primary coding languages.
 - C++/C#
 - HTML/CSS/JS